top of page

 Research Confirms The Link Between Childhood Sexual Trauma and Endometriosis

 There is a growing body of research that has explored the connection between childhood sexual trauma and the development of endometriosis.
-Here are some key studies that shed light on this critical link:

 1. A 2011 study published in the journal Fertility and Sterility found that women with endometriosis were significantly more likely to report a history of childhood sexual abuse compared to women without the condition.
 The researchers concluded that childhood sexual trauma may be an important risk factor for endometriosis.